 Step 1.
 Determine your total EPF amount.

 Step 2.
-Separate employer’s contribution, employee’s contribution, and interest.
+Separate the employer’s contribution, the employee’s contribution, and the interest.

 Step 3.
 Use an income tax calculator to assess the tax applicable to each component.

-If you are unsure, seek professional assistance or refer to the IT Department guidelines.
+If you are still unsure about the taxability of your PF withdrawal, seek professional assistance or refer to the IT Department guidelines.

 TDS on EPF Withdrawal